Skip to main content

 Sag Harbor Village Mayor Thomas Gardella is in hot water over a social media comment some say was insensitive to the L.G.B.T.Q. community.

-At the village board's monthly meeting on Tuesday night, Ed Haye, the deputy mayor, announced that the village will launch an investigation into the mayor's comments.
+At the village board’s monthly meeting on the night of March 10, Ed Haye, the deputy mayor, announced that the village will launch an investigation into the mayor’s comments.

-Rebecca Chavez, who has an Instagram account out of Texas, on Monday reported the comments linked to the mayor's private Instagram account.
-Ms. Chavez posted a reel with a her wife, Deanna, who has short hair, dancing in the background.
-In the comments, it appears that Mr. Gardella commented from his private account, "What is that thing in the background?
+Earlier that week, Rebecca Chavez, who has an Instagram account out of Texas, reported the comments linked to the mayor’s private Instagram account.
+Ms. Chavez had posted a reel with her wife, Deanna, who has short hair, dancing in the background.
+In the comments, it appears that Mr. Gardella commented from his private account, “What is that thing in the background?
 A guy or girl?
-Some creature?"
+Some creature?”

 Ms. Chavez, who is an animal rights activist, then posted a new video in which she calls out the mayor’s comments and traces it back to Mr. Gardella.
 His comments were then sent out to all the email addresses listed on the Sag Harbor Village website.
 “Oh, Tom, you should know better,” a caption across the video reads.